dspatil/TrainingSessions/Session_4/README.md

-# Terraform hands on lab
+# Terraform Hands on lab 2 : Deep dive with Modules and Rake

 Repo contains code examples for below.

-1. Creates security groups
-2. Deploys highly available and reliable hello-world website in to AWS.
+1. Deploys highly available and reliable hello-world website in to AWS using terraform modules.

-3. Simple packer script to publish hello-word base ami.
+2. Example on how to use rake tasks.